Representation-independent manipulations with Dirac matrices and spinors: Spinor bilinears

 \subsubsection{Vector bilinears}

 These corresponds to $F=\gamma_\lambda$ for some index $\lambda$.
 Consider first the case when $\lambda$ is a spatial index.
-Note that, using the definition of $\xi_s$ from \Eqn{xichidef} and the fact that $\gamma_0$ anticommutes with all $\gamma_i$, we can write
+Note that the momentum-independent term for this case vanishes due to the identity of \Eqn{xigamixi}.
+Thus we obtain